ciaoidea/Holo.Codec/README.md

 ## Core idea

-Traditional formats (PNG, JPEG, WAV) are “all‑or‑nothing”: if the right bytes are missing, the file becomes unusable.
+Traditional formats (PNG, JPEG, WAV) are “all-or-nothing”: if the right bytes are missing, the file becomes unusable.

 Holo.Codec restructures the content into a set of *holographic chunks*: